October 26th, 2020

 Four popular types of weatherstripping

-Here are the four types of weatherstripping you should be most aware of.
+Here are the four types of weatherstripping you should be most aware of:

 3. V spring or tension seal weatherstripping consists of a strip of plastic or metal folded into a V-shape that springs open when a door or window is closed to create the seal.

 4. Felt is the old standby, sold in rolls and cut to fit.
-It's not as durable or precise as other weatherstripping methods, but is inexpensive and can be fairly effective.
+It's not as durable or precise as other weatherstripping methods, but it is inexpensive and can be fairly effective.

 Other weatherproofing solutions for windows